-The Formal Shots – If you are doing this natural style of child photography, it is usually a good idea to get some more formal photographs as well.
+If you are doing this natural style of child photography, it is a good idea to get some more formal photographs too.
 This way, you have covered all bases, and again, more to add to your portfolio.

-Ask the parents if they would like to be in a few photographs, and set up the room and lighting accordingly.
-Whereas with the informal child photography, the room set up does not matter so much, the formal shots require a little more attention.
+Ask the parents if they would like to be in a few photographs.
+Set up the room and lighting accordingly.
+With the informal child photography, the room set up does not matter so much.
+However, the formal shots may require a little more attention.

-(Although, for this shot of Sonia and Dillon a very quick, make-shift studio was set up in the bedroom using very little resources).
+Although saying that, for this shot of Sonia and Dillon a very quick, make-shift studio was set up.
+It was hashed together in the bedroom using very little resources.

-If the parents are in the photograph, set the family up so that it looks natural, or how they may look if they were watching TV.
+If the parents are in the photograph, set the family up so that it looks natural.
+Perhaps how they may look if they were watching TV.
 Don't be afraid to get in close and crop tightly for a couple.
-Add a vase of flowers, or any other props you see in the room, don't be afraid to ask to re-arrange the room a little.
+Add a vase of flowers, or any other props you see in the room.
+Also don't be afraid to ask to re-arrange the room a little.

-Take the photograph at their level, although you can if you are confident you can pull it off, get a little artistic, and try some weird and wonderful angles.
+Take the photograph at their level.
+Although you can, if you are confident you can pull it off, get a little artistic.
+Try some weird and wonderful angles.
 Get on the floor with the baby and shoot as though you were another baby playing, from his or her viewpoint.